-If you will complete your A-levels (or comparable exams such as International Baccalaureate or Scottish Advanced Highers) in summer 2019, you can apply in autumn 2019 for a place in October 2020.
+If you will complete your A-levels (or comparable exams such as International Baccalaureate or Scottish Advanced Highers) in the summer before applying to university, you can apply in the autumn for a place in October the following year.

-Please note you cannot apply directly after A-levels for a place in the coming October.
+Please note you cannot apply directly after A-levels/equivalents for a place in the coming October.

 Applying with Pre A-level/equivalent qualifications

-Before you take your A-levels (or comparable exams), you can apply in autumn 2019 for a place in October 2020, or for a deferred place in 2021.
+Before you take your A-levels (or comparable exams), you can apply in the autumn of your final school year for a place in the following October, or for a deferred place in the year after that.

 You may already have completed your qualifications and gained results that will meet the terms of any offer we would make.
 If not, our offer will be conditional on your achieving specified A-level (or comparable) results the following summer.